 Artist Feature and Art Round-up here at Cake at Vic Falls

-Brightly coloured displays of merchandise – often even outside shops doors – cloth batiks, bags, jewellery, even paintings – all on display, making for a delightful experience!
+Brightly coloured displays of merchandise (often outside shops doors) – cloth batiks, bags, jewellery, dresses, even paintings – all attractively set up, making for a delightful experience for any tourist!

 - carvings in wood